Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

-For simulations 68H and 68MH, we find that the mass available to fall back is initially distributed up to a distance of a few $\times 1000$~\rs\ at the end of the simulation.
-Material with longer fall-back times can be seen at larger radii: this is gas that is moving away from the binary at speeds that are close to escape velocity.
+As shown for simulations 68IH and 68MH, we find that the mass available to fall back is initially distributed up to a distance of a few $\times 1000$~\rs\ at the end of the simulation.
+Material with longer fall-back times can be seen at larger radii and corresponds to gas that is moving away from the binary at speeds that are close to escape velocity.
+Although not shown here, a similar distribution of fall back material is found for all simulations.

 Figure~\ref{fig:fallback_radii} shows the distribution of the bound gas with respect to its fall-back radius, as given by Equation~\ref{eq:Rc}.
-The blue line is the H simulations, that unbinds only part of the gas, leading to more massive discs, while the orange line is the MH simulation that unbinds most of the gas leading to a significantly less massive disc.
-We find that the distribution of fall-back material depends somewhat on the mass ratio of the binary, with increasing $q$ leading to slightly larger fall-back radii.
+The blue lines are for the IH simulations, that unbind only part of the gas, leading to more massive discs, while the orange lines are for the MH simulations that unbind most of the gas leading to a significantly less massive disc.
+We find that the distribution of fall-back material is narrower for the tabulated EoS simulations and depends somewhat on the mass ratio of the binary, with increasing $q$ leading to slightly larger inner disc's edge.
 This is due to simulations with larger values of $q$ having more angular momentum because they start mass transfer when the companion is farther out.
-Our simulation with the lowest mass ratio (68H/MH) results in a fall-back disc with a radial span of 10--3000~\rs (0.1 -- 9~au) for both ideal gas and slightly narrower for tabulated EoS simulations.
-The secondary, smaller peak near 3--10~\rs, is due to the gas that effectively remains bound around the stellar cores (seen in Figure~\ref{fig:68_fb_timescale} as the two upside-down triangle shapes at small values of $R$).
+Our simulation with the lowest mass ratio (68IH/MH) results in a fall-back disc with a radial span of 10--3000~\rs\ and 20--750~\rs\ for the ideal gas and tabulated EoS simulations, respectively.
+The secondary, smaller peak near 3--10~\rs, is due to the gas that effectively remains bound around the stellar cores (seen in Figure~\ref{fig:68_fb_timescale} as the two upside-down triangle shapes at small values of $r$).
+For the 85 and 100 simulations similar values are observed (15--4500~\rs\ and 35--750~\rs\ for the 85IH and 85MH simulations, respectively and 20--4500~\rs\ and 40--750~\rs\ for the 100IH and 100MH simulations respectively.)

 Using this range of fall-back radii we now calculate an approximate viscous timescale from Equation~\ref{eq:tVisc}.
-The temperature of the gas surrounding our post-interaction binary is approximately between $T \approx 4\times10^3 - 1\times10^4$~K. This then corresponds to a sound speed for each of our simulations in the range of $c_{\rm s} = 5 -12$~km~s$^{-1}$.
+The temperature of the gas surrounding our post-interaction binary is in the range $T \approx 4\times10^3 - 1\times10^4$~K for all simulations.
+This then corresponds to a sound speed in the range of $c_{\rm s} = 5 -12$~km~s$^{-1}$.
 If we take $\alpha = 0.01-0.1$, then the viscous timescale, and thus the expected circularisation timescale of our circumbinary disc is $\tau_{\rm visc}\approx10-100$ years.